Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 Cannabinol (CBN) is a minor phytocannabinoid that comes from the degradation of THC.
 As cannabis flower ages or otherwise destabilizes, its fragile THC content turns into CBN.
 This change can be observed visually: the milky-white trichomes that coat the outside of the flower turn into an amber brown once THC begins to degrade.

 CBN is most associated with relaxation and sleep, so much so that CBN is often cited as a go-to phytocannabinoid for helping you fall asleep and stay asleep.
-A cultivar high in CBN or older flower that’s had time to degrade won’t support a euphoric experience.
+A cultivar high in CBN, or older flower that’s had time to degrade, won’t support a euphoric experience.
 In fact, it may cause quite the opposite.

 Euphoric high vs. couch lock: What’s the difference?

+Where euphoric highs are exciting, couch-lock is much more sedating.
 “Couch lock” is the term used to describe a heavy body high that keeps you planted in your seat.
 If you’re experiencing couch lock, you may find it difficult to be active, preferring to relax at home over going out.
 That’s the precise opposite effect of a euphoric high, and one that’s a likely result of THC’s degradation into CBN.

 Cryo Cure supports a euphoric high